Centre Européen de Calcul Atomique et Moléculaire: Description

 CECAM has evolved from a single focal point for simulation and modelling into a network of 17 nodes across Europe and in Israel, with its headquarters (HQ) at EPFL.
-It is governed by a convention signed by 25 member organizations located in 13 European countries, Israel and China, which include National Research Councils, Research and HPC Centres, and Universities, from which it receives funding for ordinary activities.
+It is governed by a convention signed by 26 member organizations located in 13 European countries, Israel, China and the United States, which include National Research Councils, Research and HPC Centres, and Universities, from which it receives funding for ordinary activities.
 The CECAM nodes are, for the most part, consortia of more than one institution, constituting a network of academic and research partners located in 10 European countries and Israel.

 Activities

 CECAM activities, across all of the nodes, include the organization of scientific workshops in emerging areas; specialist schools to train at the graduate and postdoctoral level; workshops on software development; brain-storming and problem solving events; the development of collaborative research projects for Europe and beyond; and the sponsorship of an international visitors programs.
 We welcome applications to organize events and to establish networks through CECAM from everybody interested in computational science.